apache/druid/docs/content/development/extensions-contrib/orc.md

 For example of `typeString`, string column col1 and array of string column col2 is represented by `"struct<col1:string,col2:array<string>>"`.

 Currently, it only supports java primitive types, array of java primitive types and map of java primitive types.
 Thus, compound types 'list' and 'map' in [ORC types](https://orc.apache.org/docs/types.html) are supported.
-Note that, list of list is not supported, nor map of compond types.
+Note that, list of list is not supported, nor map of compound types.
 For map types, values will be exploded to several columns where column names will be resolved via `mapFieldNameFormat`.

 For example of hadoop indexing: